-The inaugural Symposium will take place from November 10th through November 12th, 2017 at the University of Pennsylvania.
+The Symposium will take place from November 2nd through November 4th, 2018 at the University of Pennsylvania.
 We will feature notable keynote speakers and offer invaluable workshops connecting students and alumni from across the Ivy League.
 Following the Symposium, our efforts will extend into two key initiatives: the Ivy League Undergraduate Research Journal and the Ivy League Undergraduate Research Fund.
 The journal will be separated into the same academic disciplines as the Symposium, pioneering a medium for interdisciplinary, cooperative discussion.
 In addition, during the Spring, we will begin applications for research grants, designated specifically for undergraduate students.

 We thank you all for your interest and support, and we look forward to seeing you in November!

 Thank you for your interest in presenting at ILURS 2017!
 We are very excited to hear from you and learn more about your interesting research topics.